joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 <div>

-You can point a File object to the operating system’s temporary or cache directory using the `File.cacheDirectory` property.
+You can point a File object to the operating system's temporary or cache directory using the `File.cacheDirectory` property.
 This directory contains temporary files that are not required for the application to run and will not cause problems or data loss for the user if they are deleted.

 In most operating systems the cache directory is a temporary directory.
-On iOS, the cache directory corresponds to the application library’s Caches directory.
+On iOS, the cache directory corresponds to the application library's Caches directory.
-Files in this directory are not backed up to online storage, and can potentially be deleted by the operating system if the device’s available storage space is too low.
+Files in this directory are not backed up to online storage, and can potentially be deleted by the operating system if the device's available storage space is too low.
 For more information, see
 [Controlling file backup and caching](WS2f73111e7a180bd0-2c8d6a0213c56230816-8000.html).